godaddy/wp-reseller-store/readme.md

 ### What settings should I update in the Reseller Control Center? ###
 We recommend you set the _Home Url_ to your WordPress storefront.
 We also suggest you set up a _Custom Domain_ and point the DNS to our server.
-The _Custom Domain_ must be on a sub-domain that matches the same root domain of your WordPress storefront.
+The _Custom Domain_ must be on a subdomain that matches the same root domain of your WordPress storefront.
 For example, your WordPress storefront is hosted on _www_ and your custom domain is hosted on _shop_.
 Follow these [instructions to set your custom domain](https://www.godaddy.com/help/use-a-custom-domain-for-my-storefront-5040).

 You can update both the home url and custom domain setting at [https://reseller.godaddy.com/settings/branding](https://reseller.godaddy.com/settings/branding)